 And that, is what I found Yongsan to be like.
 It was that part of Seoul that remained mostly untouched by tourists.

 The way I can best describe the part of Yongsan that I explored is that it is a “village” within a bigger city.
-You are surrounded by smaller houses, with the backdrop being of Seoul’s bigger high-rises.
+You are surrounded by smaller houses, but with Seoul’s bigger high-rises as the backdrop.

 One morning, I found myself wandering through its streets.
 It was a quiet day and only the sound of the birds could be heard.